 - Section 524B of the FD&C Act - added by the Consolidated Appropriations Act of 2023.
 Defines "cyber device," requires cybersecurity information in premarket submissions, and requires postmarket vulnerability management.

-- February 2026 final premarket guidance - Cybersecurity in Medical Devices: Quality System Considerations and Content of Premarket Submissions.
+- February 2026 final premarket guidance - Cybersecurity in Medical Devices: Quality Management System Considerations and Content of Premarket Submissions.
 The operational standard reviewers apply.

 - Postmarket cybersecurity guidance - 2016, plus the 2023 statutory overlay.